ibmresilient/resilient-community-apps/fn_phish_tank/README.md

  ![screenshot: main](./doc/screenshots/main.png)

-Lookup a URL against PhishTank's (https://www.phishtank.com/) Database to verify if the URL is Phishing or not.
-The Artifacts Description is updated and a Note is added to the Incident, detailing the information returned from PhishTank
+Searches the PhishTank database (https://www.phishtank.com/) to determine if a URL is a phishing URL or not.
+The information returned from PhishTank is used to update the Artifacts description and add a note to the incident

 ### Note on Partial URL Support
-Due to the differences in implementation of PhishTank's API and the functionality behind their online User Interface, partial URLs are not supported with this Integration

-* The UI matches part of the provided URL
-* Whereas the API only matches the full URL
+Partial URLs are not supported with this integration since the PhishTank API supports full URL matches only, although the PhishTank user interface supports partial matches.

 **For example:**